SonalSaumya/AI-Tutor/README.md

 AI-Powered Tutor using LLMs and RAG
 This project is an open-source AI tutor that helps students learn by generating personalized exercises, questions, and explanations.
-It uses Large Language Models (LLMs) and a technique called Retrieval-Augmented Generation (RAG) to provide accurate and context-aware educational content — all without the need for any paid APIs.
+It uses Large Language Models (LLMs) and a technique called Retrieval-Augmented Generation (RAG) to provide accurate and context-aware educational content, all without the need for any paid APIs.

 What It Does
 The system takes PDF files — such as textbooks, lecture notes, or research papers and: